-NUR 2144 Advanced Medical-Surgical Nursing Care 4 Hours ---------- --- --------- multi-system disorders.
+NUR 2144 Advanced Medical-Surgical Nursing Care 4 Hours ---------- --- --------- -- multi-system disorders.
 The application of pathophysiology is continued.

-A clinical course placing emphasis on Nursing care of adult clients with acute, complex, and/or group of medical/surgical clients is emphasized, while integrating the Nursing process, critical thinking, and problem-solving skills.
+A clinical course placing emphasis on Nursing care of adult clients with acute, complex, and/or

+Additionally, the role of Nursing in disasters is introduced.
+Planning Nursing care for a group of medical/surgical clients is emphasized, while integrating the Nursing process, critical thinking, and problem-solving skills.
 Clinical focus also includes time management, leadership skills, and delegation.
 Clinical settings include acute and critical care medical/surgical units, rehabilitation units, and step-down units.
 Prerequisite: A grade of C or better in NUR 2037.
 Offered in spring semester (final 10 weeks), fourth semester of Nursing curriculum.
 Classroom 5 hours/week; Clinical 12 hours/week.